-5. Comparative analysis between PM and dysferlinopathy
+4.5 Comparative analysis between PM and dysferlinopathy

-Comparative analysis between PM and dysferlinopathy revealed that the DEGs upregulated in PM were most abundant in the protein localization to organelle pathway and helped identify 4 genes (KDELR3, C0PB2, TMED7, and RAB1A) that were related to ER to Golgi vesicle-mediated transport.
+Comparative analysis between PM and dysferlinopathy revealed that the DEGs upregulated in PM were most abundant in the protein localization to organelle pathway and helped identify four genes (KDELR3, COPB2, TMED7, and RAB1A) that were related to ER to Golgi vesicle-mediated transport.
 However, no promising pathway or gene that could be used as a biomarker for differentiating PM from dysferlinopathy was identified.

-6. Limitations of this study
+4.6 Limitations of this study

 This study has several limitations.
-First, myositis-specific antibodies were not tested in patients with DM or PM.
-In particular, while interpreting the PM results, it should be noted that the gene expression patterns in PM were not clearly differentiated from those of the control.
+First, myositis-specific antibodies were not tested in patients with DM or

+PM.
+Additionally, patients with PM were not obviously distinguished from control, which may be related to the debatable issue about the real existence of PM as a separate pathobiological entity.
 PM is reported to be an overdiagnosed entity as subgroups of inflammatory myopathy are subdivided.
-A diagnosis of PM should be considered only after excluding the other disease subgroups.
-Therefore, confirmation with a complete myositis autoantibody panel, especially including the anti-3-hydroxy-3-methylglutaryl coenzyme A reductase (HMGCR) antibody, is recommended for differentiation from immunemediated necrotizing myositis.83 However, we could not perform this confirmatory analysis because we did not have serum samples from the patients.
+Therefore, confirmation with a complete myositis autoantibody panel is recommended for the diagnosis of PM (67).
+However, we could not perform autoantibody test because we did not have serum samples from the patients.
 Second, 1 patient with dysferlinopathy (DYS8) showed a different gene expression pattern among the dysferlinopathy groups.
 This result was consistent with the pathological findings for dysferlin expression.
 Dysferlin expression was completely lost in the other patients; however, only this patient (DYS8) showed reduced expression.
 For the interpretation of this results, it would be helpful to collect additional dysferlinopathy cases in which the dysferlin was expressed and analyze the intramuscular transcriptome profiles of these patients.
 Third, the sample size of the dataset used in this study was small; therefore, the results obtained from the bioinformatics analysis should be further verified.
 Fourth, several of the hub genes identified in this study have not been previously reported to be associated with dysferlinopathy; therefore, further in vitro and functional studies are required to verify the molecular biological mechanisms of the genes identified in this study.